-- 52. Even upon submission, will ACA continue to follow up with any clarification questions or is the submission final? - During the application review period, ACA will provide curing comments and follow up with the Applicants with request for clarifications (RFCs). - 53.
-I understand that the match is 25%, unless a surety bond is used, in which case the bond would guarantee the award value requested.
-Is that correct?
+59. Even upon submission, will ACA continue to follow up with any clarification questions or is the submission final?

+During the application review period, ACA will provide curing comments and follow up with the Applicants with request for clarifications (RFCs).

+60. Considering the match requirement is 25%, unless a surety bond is used, would the bond guarantee the award value requested?